onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

-VNFs should take advantage of the standard Network Cloud capabilities in terms of VM characteristics (often referred to as VM Flavors), VM sizes and cloud acceleration capabilities aimed at VNFs such as Intel’s Data Plane Development Kit (DPDK).
+VNFs should take advantage of the standard Network Cloud capabilities in terms of VM characteristics (often referred to as VM Flavors), VM sizes and cloud acceleration capabilities aimed at VNFs such as Linux Foundation project Data Plane Development Kit (DPDK).

 **6. Summary**
 ===============